Updated May 2022

 Do you know how I know that?

-Because I know plenty of people who own dual-sport bikes (that do have the tyres, and do have the clearance, and do have the traction) and they still can’t ride them off-road!
+Because I know plenty of people who own dual-sport or adventure bikes (that do have the tyres, and do have the clearance, and do have the traction), and they still can’t ride them off-road!

 So why is it that riders before us could take touring motorcycles off-road, but we can’t?